-A carbon price was calculated and integrated into the cost of goods sold in Australia during the reporting period.
-Carbon pricing is also integrated into the assessment of potential projects, where appropriate.
+A carbon price was calculated and integrated into the cost of goods sold in Australia during part of the reporting period.
+Carbon pricing and potential grants are also integrated into the assessment of potential projects, where appropriate.

 Do you engage in activities that could either directly or indirectly influence public policy on climate change through any of the following? (tick all that apply)